carnivuth/scripts/readme.md

 # SCRIPTS

-personal dotfiles (wayland configuration) + some usefull scripts and tools for everyday use
+Personal dotfiles (wayland configuration) + some useful scripts and tools for everyday use

 ## INSTALLATION

-to install :
+To install :

 - clone the repository